Recognizing text in image archives in Yandex Vision OCR

 - Save the result to the

-- Add the resulting text files to an archive.
+- Pack the text files you got into an archive.

-- Upload the archive with the text files to Object Storage.
+- Upload the text files archive to Object Storage.

 - Delete the auxiliary files.

-For your convenience, the text of the script includes comments to each step.
+For your convenience, the script text includes comments to each step.

 To implement the script: